Domaine La Suffrène - Bandol blanc 2024

 Wine rated (2025 guide) 92/100

-Salty and creamy fruit with a savory and spicy palate.
-Fleshy peach and apricot are balanced by fresh acidity.
-Textured and round, with good length and subtle complexity.
+A rich, creamy fruit with a savory, spicy flavor profile.
+The juicy peach and apricot notes are balanced by a fresh acidity.
+Textured and round, with a lovely finish and subtle complexity.

 Guide Hachette des vins